Written by Julian Pössnicker on April 2021

 But there is always a way.

 The FFmpeg converter can convert to vp9.
 It is not a conventional UI-converter such as the Media Encoder, but it is more powerful.
-Using it is not that difficult, but it is on the first try very unconventional to use.
+Using it is not that difficult, but on the first try, it is very unconventional to use.
 Because of that, I describe the workflow step by step.

 “-color_primaries 9” sets the color gamut to the bt.2020 standard